 Athletic Events Policy

-Running, biking and walking event organizers are invited to use the UW-Madison Arboretum's paved roads for their events under the following conditions:
+Running, biking and walking event organizers may apply to use the UW–Madison Arboretum's paved roads for events under the following conditions:

 1207 Seminole Highway